dojo/docs/dijit/layout/TabContainer.rst

       console.log("Child is gone: ", child); // but not destroyed!
   });

 the -selectChild subscription will not execute if the selected child is already the visible Pane.
 It will only publish when a *different* child is selected.
-Notice how this differs from our other method of wiring up TabContainer events, via `dojo.connect <dojo/connect>`_:
+Notice how this differs from our other method of wiring up TabContainer events, via :ref:`dojo.connect <dojo/connect>`:

 .. code-block :: javascript
   :linenos: